• Skip to primary navigation

 Jack Russell terriers are a sturdy breed, but it is recommended to have them tested for vision, brain and heart-related ailments.

 Training The Jack Russell terrier is highly athletic and would benefit from a wide variety of activities and classes such as agility, racing, search and rescue and more.
 They are “working dogs” and haven’t lost a bit of their instinct when it comes to hunting.
-Due to this, being trained on a lead is essential as they have been known to get distracted.
+Due to this, being trained on a leash is essential as they have been known to get distracted.

 Energy Level There is an old saying that says, “where ever a fox goes, a terrier should go too.”
 With a surprisingly narrow body, sometimes your Jack Russell terrier can get into some tight spaces.
 The brain of a terrier is forever alert and ready to go.
 They are very affectionate and enjoy interacting with people regularly.